 Honor your commitment to send monthly updates

 One common practice among open domestic infant adoptions is for adoptive families to send a monthly update to birth families.
-If you’ve been reading the public version of my monthly Tommy updates (all available here) or read kid updates on other blogs, you know what I mean when I say monthly update.
+If you’ve been reading the public version of my monthly Tommy updates or read kid updates on other blogs, you know what I mean when I say monthly update.
 If you agree to write monthly updates, you need to follow through with this commitment.
 You get to see your kid every single day.
 The birth family only gets little snapshots.
 They often look forward to updates and will be disappointed when you don’t follow through with providing them.

 Remember the birth family on birthdays, holidays, and other major occasions

 Reaching out to your child’s birth family on holidays, birthdays, and other major dates means so much.
 The gesture doesn’t have to be big to be meaningful.
 Sending a card, a few pictures, or flowers goes a long way.
 I always plan to reach out to Tommy’s birth mom on Mother’s Day, Christmas, and her birthday.
 We will invite her and her family to Tommy’s first years of birthday celebrations as well.
 From there, it will depend a bit on what Tommy wants to do for his birthdays.
 But they will always be able to involved in celebrating his birthday with us.

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

 Are you an adoptive parent or child?